[QODLink]

 What Killed Arafat?

-An investigation into the mysterious death of the late Palestinian leader reveals that he may have been poisoned.
+An investigation into the death of the late Palestinian leader finds evidence he was poisoned.

 It was a scene that riveted the world for weeks: The ailing Yasser Arafat, first besieged by Israeli tanks in his Ramallah compound, then shuttled to Paris, where he spent his final days undergoing a barrage of medical tests in a French military hospital.